 You Thought the Other Person Consented to the Sex Act

 Rape involves the act of non-consensual sex.
-If an individual can reasonably believe that they have consent to perform a sex act, they should not be charged with rape.
-However, if can be very difficult to prove that someone gave consent if they say they did not.
+If an individual reasonably believes they have consented to perform a sex act, they should not be charged with rape.
+However, it can be very difficult to prove that someone gave consent if they say they did not.

 You Were Falsely Accused of Rape

 Some individuals claim they were raped when they were not.
 A criminal defense lawyer can work to use evidence to protect you if you are facing a false rape allegation.
-It is important that you get professional help on your side right away.
+You must get professional help on your side right away.

 Rape: Getting Professional Help on Your Side

-The state of California uses California Penal Code Section 261: Rape to prosecute individuals who force others into non-consensual sex.
-You can get help fighting this charge by contacting the Simmrin Law Group today for a FREE consultation.
+California uses California Penal Code §261: Rape to prosecute individuals who force others into non-consensual sex.
+You can get help fighting this charge by contacting the Simmrin Law Group today for a free consultation.